FB-PLP/react-router/README.md

 This repo has been forked and the following changes have been made;

 - Compatibility changes for React 15.5.4; PropTypes and createClass references updated.
+- Compatibility changes for React 16.11.0; Added `UNSAFE_` tag for outdated lifecycles